ClickCease

 Restaurants must maintain refrigerators at or below 40°F and freezers at or below 0°F. Appliances should be regularly monitored with thermometers.
 Prepared foods, particularly ready-to-eat items like salads, deli meats, and soft cheeses, should be kept refrigerated at the correct temperature until served.

-Foods should not be left at room temperature for extended periods.
-Ready-to-eat foods should be discarded if stored for more than seven days to avoid contamination risks.
+Food should not be left at room temperature for extended periods.
+Ready-to-eat foods stored for more than seven days should be discarded to avoid contamination risks.

 All food preparation surfaces, equipment, and utensils must be cleaned and sanitized frequently, especially after contact with raw meat or unwashed produce.